overbrowsing/wasteback-machine/README.md

 This project is licensed under [Apache 2.0](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).

-The Wayback Machine API is provided by the Internet Archive and is subject to their [Terms of Use](https://archive.org/about/terms).
+The Wayback CDX Server API and Wayback Replay API is provided by the Internet Archive and is subject to their [Terms of Use](https://archive.org/about/terms).

 See the [LICENSE](/LICENSE) file for details.